Equality and Access

 NAC Ltd will ensure that no member of staff receive less favourable treatment than another on grounds of age, disability, ethnic origin, marital or parental status, political belief, religion, gender or sexual orientation.

 NAC Ltd is committed to undertaking open recruitment and selection procedures and all vacancies for staff will be advertised and fair and equitable processes will be followed.
+NAC will ensure that any positions within the company are advertised within the Military sector.
 Volunteer helpers will be informed of the equal opportunities policy.

 The nature and range of the activities provided by the NAC necessarily mean that some will be challenging and difficult to enable for some potential clients.
 Notwithstanding this NAC aims to make its services accessible to as wide a range of clients as possible and in order to achieve this will take steps to remove barriers which prevent potential audience, participants, clients or users from having equal access to the organisation’s activities.
 This will include: